randikabanura/sri_lanka_nic_generator_validator/README.md

   * sex - f, female, m , male
   * date - date of which NIC holder is born (Ex: 1995-05-17)

+#### Provinces
+API is returning a province which includes a number and a name.
+This province name or number does not relate to NIC number itself.
+This is given because Old NIC type had a number indicating the province in the physical NIC.
+List of the provinces, and the numbers as follows:

+  1. Western Province
+  2. Central Province
+  3. Southern Province
+  4. Northern Province
+  5. Eastern Province
+  6. North Western Province
+  7. North Central Province
+  8. Uva Province
+  9. Sabaragahmuwa Province

 #### Examples
 ```json
 // http://localhost:3000/v1/generator?sex=male